Getting started - part 2¶

 A common mistake at this step is to move the imported assets around in the scene.
 Those props are made of several objects grouped together (for most of them).
 If you’re not familiar with object groups in Blender, know that a group has an origin that is set in the group setting, found in the object tab of the properties panel, when you select any object part of that group.
 Moving the objects of the group around, without setting the group origin again accordingly, is like moving a whole mesh in edit mode: visually you have moved things around, but for Blender the mesh or group is still at the same location.
 Its center or origin hasn’t moved.
 If you do that, later in your city you’ll see buildings and roads that look out of place.
 But actually they’re not, their centers are correctly placed, it’s the objects within those groups that are misplaced, because you forgot to set the origin of the groups back to the actual, real center of the buildings/roads when you moved them.

-In another layer add an instance of the 3 following groups that have just been appended:
+In another collection add an instance of the 3 following groups that have just been appended:

 How to add a group instance: with the mouse in the 3d viewport, SHIFT+A -> Group instance.
 Start typing road to see all groups with their name starting with road.